Big Sky (novel)

 Big Sky is a novel by British author Kate Atkinson published in 2019 by Doubleday.
-It is the 5th novel featuring private investigator Jackson Brodie, but it has been nine years since he last appeared in the novel series.
+It is the fifth novel featuring private investigator Jackson Brodie, released nine years since the last in the series.

 Plot

-Jackson has separated from his partner Julia and now lives in a village on the coast of North Yorkshire with the occasional company of his teenage son Nathan and an ageing Labrador Dido.
+Jackson has separated from his partner Julia and now lives in a village on the coast of North Yorkshire with the occasional company of his teenage son, Nathan, and an aging Labrador, Dido.
 He is still a private investigator, mostly his clients asking him to investigate suspicious spouses.
 He then has a chance rescue of a man on a clifftop.
 Jackson is then involved in a plot involving human trafficking and murder.
 With several of the characters from previous outings making appearances in the new novel.